Commodity ETFs: Everything You Need to Know

 A commodity ETF is an exchange-traded fund that seeks to track the price movement of an underlying commodity or index.
 Commodity ETFs may accomplish this goal directly by holding the physical commodity, or they may track the benchmark asset’s price indirectly by using derivatives, such as futures or options contracts.

 Some commodity ETFs are equity-based, which means they invest in companies involved in natural resources or the mining industry.
-The most popular commodity ETFs, as measured by assets under management, track the price of a single commodity, such as crude oil, gold, silver or agricultural products, or they track an index representing a basket of many commodities.
+The most popular commodity funds, as measured by assets under management, track the price of a single commodity, such as crude oil, gold, silver or an agricultural product, or they track an index representing a basket of many commodities.

 How Do Commodity ETFs Work?